hapipip/uhu/API.md

 ## Interface

-Uhu exports a single function `stick` accepting a String `path/to/the/manifest` folder specifying the Glue manifest for Hapi server configuration.
+Uhu exports a single function `stick` accepting a String `path/to/the/manifest` specifying the Glue manifest for Hapi server configuration.

 ### `stick(baseDir)`